By Alton Hardin

 This short poker strategy article on 3-betting 101 covered the basics behind 3-betting and linear versus polarized 3-betting ranges.
 While this article is far from being a comprehensive 3-betting strategy guide, it should help guide beginners in the right direction with their 3-betting game.

-For a more comprehensive overview of 3-betting, be sure to be on the watch our for my The Three-Betting Game Course, Coming Soon to MicroGrinder Poker School!
+For a more comprehensive overview of 3-betting, be sure to watch our The Three-Betting 101 Course!